-1707 Lighthouse Avenue,
+618 Lighthouse Avenue,

-1 person favorited this theater
+2 people favorited this theater

-This was a small Spanish style theater designed by San Francisco architect Mark T. Jorgensen.
+This was a small Spanish style theatre designed by San Francisco architect Mark T. Jorgensen.
 The Grove Theatre opened by T & D Jr. Enterprises in 1925 and had a 2 manual 4 rank style B Wurlitzer.
 The organ was removed in 1950 to an Oakland church, where it remains.
 The theatre suffered a major fire on June 21, 1951 that left only the outside walls and former rear wall of the stage.

 There is virtually nothing left to indicate that this building was ever the Grove Theatre of 1925 or 1951.
-This is not to be confused with another building facade on Lighthouse Ave. that also has "The Grove".
+This is not to be confused with another building facade on Lighthouse Avenue that also has "The Grove".
 This was the building housing the former newspaper and no relation to the late Grove Theatre.

 Just login to your account and subscribe to this theater